 Cadence Pharmaceuticals, Inc. (the "Company") was incorporated in the state of Delaware in May 2004.
-The Company is a biopharmaceutical company focused on in-licensing, developing and commercializing proprietary product candidates principally for use in the hospital setting.
+The Company is a biopharmaceutical company focused on acquiring, in-licensing, developing and commercializing proprietary product candidates principally for use in the hospital setting.
 In March 2006, the Company in-licensed the exclusive U.S. and Canadian rights to OFIRMEV®, an intravenous formulation of acetaminophen, from Bristol-Myers Squibb Company ("BMS").
 In November 2010, the Food and Drug Administration ("FDA") approved the Company's New Drug Application ("NDA") for OFIRMEV for the management of mild to moderate pain, moderate to severe pain with adjunctive opioid analgesics, and the reduction of fever in adults and children two years of age and older.
-In January 2011, the Company commenced commercial sales of the product in the U.S., and therefore it is no longer considered a development stage company.
+In January 2011, the Company commenced commercial sales of the product in the U.S.